EPW80/Automated-Trading-System/readme.md

 - A code editor like Visual Studio Code.
 - Git installed on your system.

-### Fetch historical data
+### Setup

+- Clone the repository:

+`git clone <repository_url>`
+`cd ETF`

+- Install server dependencies:

+`npm install`

+- Fetch Historical Data
-- The fetchData.js script downloads historical data for SOXL and SOXS from Yahoo Finance and saves it in JSON format.
+The fetchData.js script downloads historical data for SOXL and SOXS from Yahoo Finance and saves it in JSON format.

-- Run the following command in the terminal to fetch the data:
+Run the following command in the terminal to fetch the data

 `sudo node fetchData.js`

+### Run the Server

-- Run the server(from root):
+- From the root directory

 `sudo node dist/server.js`

-- Run frontend
+### Run the Frontend

+- Change to the frontend directory and start the frontend server:

 `cd etf-frontend`

-`npm install`

 `npm start`

 ### Access the application